MichaelGilliam/Blog-2.0/blog.md

 We all learn and struggle in different ways, but I know I can do this.
 I will give my best effort so I can prove myself, **THIS CAN BE DONE**.

 Just like some of my other classmates have said, I cannot wait to get in the actual classroom and learn onsite.
 Learning remote is something I don't excel at, but I only have 2 more weeks to go!

+## Week 3 09/06/21 - 09/10/21

+Third week was a tough.
+Facing blockers with learning / reading JavaScript.
+I underestimated grasshopper this week since the past few weeks it seemed I very straight forward and hand holding.
+This week JavaScript taught me there is so much more than just simple arrays, functions, etc.  Seriously there is...
+I didn't get to demo any projects on demo day, because I procrasinated with the work, and underestimated the work for this sprint.
+Plus I'm preparing to move states to get ready to go into person, so very busy.

+## Struggles:
+- JavaScript functions, etc.
+- DEBUGGING CODE
+- Forgetting strings need ""
+- MOTIVATION

+## Summarizing Week 3

+So excited to start week 4, and get closer and closer to in person.
+Hoping its way different than being at home as far as learning experience.
+Wish me luck!